A Survey on QoE-oriented Wireless Resources Scheduling: Discussion: Challenges, Issues Future Directions

-Last but not least, QoE evolves over time in the same manner as technology itself does; for instance, although today a user may require Super High Definition (SHD) video content in order to say that he is experiencing a great QoE, some decades ago the same subjective perceived quality would be true for a TV transmission with standard definition.
+Last but not least, QoE evolves over time in the same manner as technology itself does: for instance, and as illustrated in Fig.~\ref{fig:qoe_evolution}, although today a user may require super high definition video content in order to say that he is experiencing a great QoE, some decades ago the same subjective perceived quality would be true for a TV transmission with standard definition.
 Consequently, a scheduler that takes into account a QoE model that reflects today's reality may not be the most appropriate one in the future, meaning that QoE-oriented schedulers will always attract the research community's attention.